 What’s more, for the reasons mentioned earlier, you need to get explicit permission from your customers to connect with them on WhatsApp, either through their opting-in or by them reaching out to you first.

 Contact page.
 You can mention your WhatsApp channel on your contact page.
-You can show your phone number and/or set up a call-to-action that guides the web visitor straight to a WhatsApp conversation with you either through the mobile app or through the browser version.
+Show your phone number and/or set up a call-to-action that guides the web visitor straight to a WhatsApp conversation with you either through the mobile app or through the browser version.

 Website button.
 With the same logic of the contact page call-to-action, you could set up a website button for WhatsApp similar to that of website chat.
 The advantage here is that a subtle chat button accompanies the visitor throughout their entire website experience, so the web visitor won’t ever have to search for it.
 Below you can see an example of how a BMW dealership implemented a multi-channel button approach.

 Transactional confirmations.
 This is a powerful incentive for getting your customers to opt in to your WhatsApp messages.
 At checkout, you offer your customer the option to receive their invoice and/or order updates on WhatsApp.
-KLM Airlines, for example, allows you to manage your flight booking and get your boarding pass all within WhatsApp.
+Logistics company Hermes, for example, keeps their customers in the loop about when their package will arrive or if there is an unexpected delay.
 Once you’ve made it into your customer’s contact list, they’ll know where to find you when they have another question.